 Although this approach is good for smaller applications, there are several issues in this approach like – no defined processes, no documentation, maintenance is very difficult, higher cost and low-quality deliverable in case of larger projects, etc.

 This gave way to more defined software development models like the Waterfall model, Spiral model, V model, etc. In this tutorial, we will briefly talk about these models but before that let’s see what is Software Development Life Cycle and its various phases.

 What is SDLC?

-Following are the different phases of Software Development Life Cycle-
+The following are the different phases of the Software Development Life Cycle.

 In this phase, the actual development gets started.
 The developer writes code using different languages and platforms, depending on the need of the product.
 The main stakeholder in this phase is the development team.